 - Visa Information Form - The information in this form will be used by the Center for International Education at Juniata College to prepare your immigration documents.
 Download the Visa Information Form.

 - Proof of financial support - Persons applying for a student visa must provide appropriate documentation to show that they will have sufficient financial support during their period of stay in the United States.
-Students should submit an International Student Certification of Finances form which is to be certified by a bank or financial institution.
-Additional documentation can include a certified bank statement of account or an official letter from a bank.
+Documentation can include a certified bank statement of account or an official letter from a bank.
 Letters of employment and other evidence of sources of income and assets may be helpful, but are not necessary.
 The documents should clearly show that the student has sufficient funds to meet all financial needs for the full period of study at Juniata (including the costs of tuition, fees, room and board, travel, health insurance, and personal expenses).
 If sponsored by someone else (such as a parent, family member, government agency, or other individual or organization), a bank statement and an original letter from the sponsor (in English or with a certified translation) are necessary.
 The letter should state the sponsor's willingness to support the student for the period of study and give the specific amount, in U.S. Dollars.
 See a sample Affidavit of Support.

 The Center for International Education at Juniata College will issue an I-20 or a DS-2019 form within a week of receiving all of the above documents.
 When you receive your I-20 or DS-2019, please check that all the information on the form is correct.
 Please contact the Center for International Education if any of the information on the form is incorrect.